How Small Businesses Can Benefit from Migration to AWS Cloud

 2. It’s Hard to Surrender Control

-Some IT departments resist moving to the cloud because they no longer have complete control over their working environment, especially some of the configurability they have been used to managing.
-But here’s a fact: 43% of businesses now using the cloud wished they have migrated sooner.
+Some IT departments resist moving to the AWS cloud migration services because they no longer have complete control over their working environment, especially some of the configurability they have been used to managing.
+But here’s a fact that 43% of businesses now using the cloud wished they have migrated sooner.
 And those, who are postponing the decision, may find themselves outpaced by a more decisive competitor.

 3. Volatility of Vendors